Harry Dixon Longbottom

 The Reverend Harry Dixon Longbottom (1886–1962) was a British Baptist Minister and politician who served as Lord Mayor of Liverpool.

 Biography

 Longbottom was born in Yorkshire in 1886.
 He was elected to Liverpool City Council on 1 December 1925 as Conservative Protestant for Breckfield Ward.
 In 1926 he lost his seat by only 46 votes but regained a council place for St. Domingo ward on 31 October 1930.

-He stood as a Liverpool Protestant candidate unsuccessfully for Kirkdale in the 1931 general election.
+He stood as a Liverpool Protestant Party candidate unsuccessfully for Kirkdale in the 1931 general election.
 He tried again unsuccessfully in 1935.
 He was elected as an Alderman in 1935.

 He served as Lord Mayor of Liverpool from 1950-51.